akrasnyi/client-side-template/README.md

 # Client-side architecture

-## Front-end part of this add-on is SPA, written in:
+## Front-end part of this SPA, written in:
 * React, with use of ES6
 * MobX with its decorators for state management
 * Webpack and Babel to transpile all that into plain JavaScript code.